RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 * Simplify read dto as much as possible, it carries too much info
 * Refactor application layer, separate it into read and write, where read would be dapper with read models (views in the db), and write as EF CORE with change tracker and strict transactional bound within one aggregate root.
 * Implement the application read and write layers for all the interface contacts
-* Refactor API level to use all the best practices regarding REST, etc.
+* Refactor API level to use all the best practices regarding REST, etc. (all the rest practices)
+* also how to secure api in terms of roles, etc. so that only authorized user can perform certain action
 * Refactor persistence level to use ef core for write and dapper for read logic
 * Add view sql generation into the migrations feature of ef core
 * Add global exception handling